substance/legacy-docs/substance/tutorial/content.md

 # Turn a markdown file into a Substance Article {#convert}

+Here comes lesson one.
 Let's suppose we have a markdown document `lorem_ipsum.md` that we'd like to turn into a [Substance.Article](http://github.com/substance/article).
 Substance comes with its own converter, available as a separate module.
-It makes use of Pandoc, a universal document converter.
+It makes use of Pandoc, a universal document conversion tool.
 Let's create a little node program that takes a markdown file as an input, turns it into a Substance Article and stores it on the disk.

 ## Setup

-With your console navigate to lesson 1.
+With your console navigate to the first lesson.

     $ cd 001-convert-md-to-substance